a close up of a computer screen with a triangle pattern

 The best countries for hiring VAs offer a balance of four things:

-When those align, you can hire full-time support for often less than the cost of a US part-time contractor—without sacrificing quality or real-time support.
+When those align, you can hire full-time support for often less than the cost of a US part-time contractor.
+You won’t sacrifice quality or real-time support.

 Most articles about international VAs focus on hourly rates.
 That's missing the full picture.

-The companies that build successful virtual assistant relationships understand that location affects everything: communication quality, cultural fit, time zone compatibility, and long-term retention.
+The companies that build successful virtual assistant relationships understand that location affects everything.
+It influences communication quality, cultural fit, time zone compatibility, and long-term retention.

-Get the location wrong, and even a skilled VA becomes expensive due to constant miscommunication, loss of productivity due to time delays, and turnover.
+Get the location wrong, and even a skilled VA can become expensive due to constant miscommunication, lost productivity from time delays, and turnover.

 The time zone factor that isn't considered enough